- Pontoon Instinct

 - In Country Services

 The Nuclear Export Control regulation, coming from the US Department of Energy, prohibits companies from sharing nuclear information outside of the US.

 This regulation includes the hiring of employees or contract workers at nuclear plants as well as anyone that might support a nuclear database or software inside the US.

-Pontoon needed to build a compliance strategy for the contingent workforce and deploy this across the entire supply chain for our MSP programme.
+We needed to build a compliance strategy for the contingent workforce and deploy this across the entire supply chain for our MSP programme.

 Workers could be assigned to export controlled tasks after the original request for hire was created.

-They also added a field to the client’s HR system allowing for the export control status to be quickly checked by HR and/or the hiring manager.
+They also added a field to the customer’s HR system allowing for the export control status to be quickly checked by HR and/or the hiring manager.

 The customer has been able to report all Export Control criteria quarterly to the US government – ensuring 100% compliance and no business or financial penalties.